-Level Access condition ALWays 0 User Verification (PIN) 1 2 (see note 1) Reserved for Future Use 3 to 4 5 to 6 (see note 2) 7 NEVer NOTE 1: This level is reserved for a second level of user verification (PIN2) that may be defined by an application.
-NOTE 2: Allocation of these levels and the respective requirements for their fulfilment are the responsibility of the appropriate administrative authority.
+Level Access condition

+0 ALWays

+1 User Verification (PIN)

+2 (see note 1)

+3 to 4 Reserved for Future Use

+5 to 6 (see note 2)

+7 NEVer

+NOTE 1: This le vel is reserved for a second level of user verification

+(PIN2) that may be defined by an application.

+NOTE 2: Allocation of these levels and the respective requirements for

+their fulfilment are the responsibility of the appropriate

+admini strative authority.